realzf/Client-Critique-App/README.md

 # Client Critique App

 ## Description
 This is a client feedback/critique app.
 It allows users to add, update and delete feedback.
-It uses a mock REST api with json-server.
+It uses a REST api with json-server.

 ## Deployment
 Click [here](https://clientcritique.netlify.app/).